Log in or sign up to manage your videos and for new video alerts

 Course links: GCSE • IGCSE • A-level • IA-level • IB • National 5 • Higher Geography

 As geographers, we have the power to shape our world, by asking the right questions and carrying out research to answer those questions, leading to new and world-changing discoveries!

 But where do we even begin?
 How do we come up with a research idea?
 How do we go about producing and analysing evidence?
 And how do we share our discoveries with others?

-In this first of 6 videos, we team with human geographer Prof. Ian Cook, to ask How do you come up with a new and interesting research idea?
+In this video, the first in a series of human geography research videos, we team with human geographer Prof. Ian Cook, to ask How do you come up with a new and interesting research idea?

 For further reading about research into political Lego, see Inviting construction: Primark, Rana Plaza and political LEGO.

 Written and developed by: Ian Cook, Matt Finn, Rob Parker, Tim Parker.

 Videography by: Josh Carron, Jim Wileman, Rob Parker, Harriet Ridley